TimMcCool/scratchattach/README.md

 **More information:**

 1)  **No length limitation** for the returned data!
 (If the response is too long to fit into one cloud var, it will be split to multiple cloud vars)
+2)  **No length limitation** for the request!
+(The request will also be split to multiple cloud variables.
+New in v0.9.98)
-2)  It can handle multiple requests being sent at the same time
+3)  It can handle multiple requests being sent at the same time
-3)  You can freely choose the names of your requests
+4)  You can freely choose the names of your requests
-4)  You can also return lists
+5)  You can also return lists

 ***More info can be found in the `Cloud Requests - Advanced` section at the bottom of this page!***